franciscomelov/franciscomelov/README.md

 ### Hi there 👋
-I'm in the process of learning programimng and web development
+I'm in the process of learning programming and web development